NCAR/comp-utilities/README.md

     IDL> comp_dir_browser, 'raw.he'

-Selecting a date in the *raw.he* list shows the raw FITS data files (typically only darks, flats, and science images) in chronological order for the day:
+Selecting a date in the *raw.he* list shows the raw FITS data files (typically only darks, flats, and science images for raw data) in chronological order for the day:

 ![Raw directory](src/raw-dir.png "Raw directory")

+Files are color coded by type.
+For instance, for raw data files, dark files are dark grey, flat files are a medium gray, and science data files are the default background color.

-A processed date, such as one from *process.l2test*, can contain many types of FITS output files:
+A directory of processed data, such as one from *process.l2test*, can contain many types of FITS output files:

 ![L2 directory](src/l2-dir.png "L2 directory")

 Right clicking on a file or selection of files brings up a context menu to display those files in a `COMP_BROWSER` window for further examination.

-It is useful to use the `CALIBRATION` keyword when displaying raw calibration to show a few extra calibration related fields:
+It is useful to use the `CALIBRATION` keyword when displaying raw calibration to show a few extra calibration related columns:

     IDL> comp_dir_browser, 'raw.calibration', /calibration